dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 ### Edition Highlights

 * Continuous reading of barcodes from a video input is now significantly faster thanks to optimized frame fetching logic.
 * Camera selecting on devices with multiple cameras has been optimized so that the main camera is always used by default.
-This is especailly helpful on high-end Android devices.
+This is especially helpful on high-end Android devices.
-* Misreading of 1D barcodes has been significantly reduced as a result of better result filtering based on optimized algorithm in reading confidence calculating.
+* Misreading of 1D barcodes has been significantly reduced as a result of better result filtering based on the optimized algorithm in reading confidence calculating.

 ### Changelog